 - Your hand may simply be forced as you may only have 1 technology available in your region.
 Or only one has widespread coverage.
 In that case go with the technology with better coverage

-- Firmware over the air is possible on NB-IoT, but since the data rate is much slower, it takes very long - leaving the modem on for a long time = reduced battery life.
-So firmware updates to fix bugs are possible, but battery life will take a little bit of a hit (not extreme).
+- Firmware over the air is possible on NB-IoT, but since the data rate is much slower, it takes very long to complete the update.

 NB-IoT is an emerging technology geared around sending small amounts of data.
 Like infrequent location updates, temperature readings, or some other sensor values - powering the "Internet of Things", and many millions of interconnected devices.

-As of 2020, NB-IoT is being rolled out in many countries, along with data packages and rate plans.
+NB-IoT rollouts are in full swing globally.
 For a comparison between LTE-M and NB-IoT, along with examples of typical use cases, see 4G Connectivity - Cat-M1 vs NB-IoT, Coverage, Providers and Roaming.
 In general, NB-IoT is best suited to minimal data usage.
-In the context of our devices, that might be:

 NB-IoT is attractive because the cost can be lower than LTE-M. Even a small saving each month can quickly add up across the lifetime of a device, particularly when rolled out across many thousands of devices.
 Getting monthly cost down is a key way in which many previously unviable applications are beginning to make cost sense.
 Now we really can track anything!
 However the cost is reflected in the data per plan.
 E.g. 5MB per year plans aren't uncommon.